Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/modules/container-app-job/_header.md

-# ca-azure-devops-agents
+# CI/CD Agents and Runners - Container Apps Job

-This submodule deploys an Azure Container App Environment, and job, as an Azure DevOps agent.
+This submodule deploys an Azure Container Apps Job for CI/CD agents and runners.